GoogleCloudPlatform/professional-services/tools/custom-organization-policy-library/docs/adding_cuop.md

 # Adding Custom Organization Policies to Google Cloud Platform (GCP)

+## Overview

-## This document guides you through creating and implementing custom organization policies in GCP to enforce specific configurations across your projects.
+This document guides you through creating and implementing custom organization policies in GCP to enforce specific configurations across your projects.
 These policies ensure adherence to security best practices, resource management guidelines, and other organizational requirements.

-## Why we need constraints and policies
+### Why we need constraints and policies

-1. Enforce Security Best Practices:
+#### 1. Enforce Security Best Practices:
 Constraints and policies allow you to define mandatory security configurations across your organization.
 This ensures all projects and resources adhere to a baseline level of security, reducing the risk of vulnerabilities and breaches.
 For example, you can create a custom organization policy that enforces encryption of all disks by default, preventing accidental exposure of sensitive data.

-2. Maintain Resource Consistency and Efficiency:
+#### 2. Maintain Resource Consistency and Efficiency:
 Policies help you standardize resource configurations across projects, promoting consistency and simplifying management.
 This can be crucial for large organizations with many projects.
 For example, you might define a policy that restricts the creation of specific machine types to optimize resource usage and cost.

-3. Reduce Human Error and Misconfiguration:
+#### 3. Reduce Human Error and Misconfiguration:
 By automating configuration enforcement, constraints and policies minimize the risk of human error leading to misconfigured resources.
 This improves overall reliability and security.

-4. Facilitate Compliance with Regulations:
+#### 4. Facilitate Compliance with Regulations:
 Many industries are subject to compliance regulations that dictate specific data security and resource management practices.
 Constraints and policies can be used to ensure your GCP environment adheres to these regulations.
 For example, a healthcare organization might have a policy requiring all patient data to be stored in specific regions with stringent access controls.

-5. Promote Collaboration and Governance:
+#### 5. Promote Collaboration and Governance:
 Policies create a clear set of rules for resource usage within your organization, fostering better collaboration and governance.
 Everyone involved in GCP projects understands the expectations and limitations.
 This can be especially helpful for new team members or those unfamiliar with specific resource types or configurations.